SC-Develop/SCD-ImgServer/README.md

    imgc.connect(&imgc, &SCDImgClient::fileSaving,       onFileSaving);

-   QString filePath = "./media/sicily/caltanissetta/1.jpg"; // path of file on the client file system QString destPath = "./sicily/caltanissetta/1.jpg";       // remote path relative to server rootpath
+   QString filePath = "./media/sicily/caltanissetta/1.jpg"; // path of file on the client file system QString destPath = "/sicily/caltanissetta/1.jpg";       // remote path relative to server rootpath QString folderPath = "./sicily/caltanissetta/";
+   QString destPath   = "/sicily/caltanissetta/";

+   // uncomment one of below line to execute the related command: only one command can be executed at time
+   // each commend can be execture only if no command (connection) is currently running.

-   imgc.ret = imgc.sendFile(filePath,destPath);             // send a file to img server
+   imgc.ret = imgc.sendFile(filePath,destPath);                    // send a file to img server (PUT => upload)

+   // imgc.ret = imgc.sendFiles(folderPath, destFolderPath, true); // uncomment this to send a folder (PUT => upload)

+   // imgc.ret = imgc.requestFile(destPath, filePath, false);      // GET a file (download)

+   // imgc.ret = imgc.requestFile(destPath, filePath, true);      // GET a thumbnail (download)

+   // imgc.ret = imgc.deleteFile(destPath); // delete a file on server

    // on finished, the related invoked slots, report the information about the success or failure...